ivanearisty/obsidian/Classes + Uni/PDS/Project/Part 1/Notes.md

 Specialization/Generalization: Even though it was not required, I applied specialization to the person superclass, and also attempted to look at how the different specializations interact with the areas.

+Delivered: I think that multiple people can deliver an order; to illustrate this constraint I created a delivery team that is composed of at least 1 member from volunteer and staff and then this team delivers orders.
+Teams can be re-used and service multiple orders; however, an order can only be serviced by one team

+Supervises: I think that an order must have a supervisor and also at most one supervisor.
+However, a staff member can supervise many orders